openequella/openequella.github.io/guides/PushToLMS.md

 Select the down arrow (which displays to the right of the Date added column when the cursor points at a course line) to display an expandable pane showing information about the resource details, which can include:
 * Resource version—the current version of the resource.
 * Date modified—the approximate time the resource was last updated.
-* Name in external system—the Moodle title, which may differ from the EQUELLA title.
+* Name in external system—the Moodle title, which may differ from the openEQUELLA title.
-* Description—the Moodle description, which may differ from the EQUELLA description.
+* Description—the Moodle description, which may differ from the openEQUELLA description.
 * Enrollments—the number of students enrolled in the associated course.
 * Instructor—the instructor allocated to the course.
 * Visible—refers to the availability of the associated course.
 Values can be true (available) or false (hidden).